AdJansen/CSI4107-Information-Retrieval-System/README.md

  # First 10 answers to Queries 1 and 25

  # Mean Average Precision on Test Queries

+ MAP on Query Title only: 0.1834
+ MAP on Query Title and Description: 0.1778

  # Title vs Description Discussion

+ The title only runs of our code tended to perform better.
+The MAP score on title was superior, and was higher by around 0.006.
+Overall, when using only the query title, we found the cosine similarity scores to be closer to the ideal as provided in the ideal example.